 All the cycling action of the Santos Tour Down Under returns to the Barossa on Tuesday January 21, 2020 as Stage 1 of the Tour.

-Over two action packed days, international male and female cyclists will race across the Barossa, against a backdrop of vineyards, Barossa ranges and rolling hills.
+Over an action-packed day, cyclists will race through the Barossa, against a backdrop of vineyards, Barossa ranges and rolling hills.
+The trail will incorporate 5 rounds of the 30km circuit travelling through the Barossa, starting and finishing in Tanunda.
 For more details about where you can catch all the action and join in the community celebrations see below.

 Explore the region by bike

 The Barossa provides the perfect backdrop for the internationally acclaimed cycling tour, which has grown to become the biggest cycling event outside of Europe.

 If you’re travelling to the region, there’s so many opportunities to embrace the race and be part of the cycling community.
 Why not stay for a few days and explore the Barossa while you’re here, there’s always plenty to see and do.

 Or if you’re keen to explore the Barossa by Bike, the region boasts a high-quality sealed cycling and walking network extending 40km from Angaston to Gawler via the three main townships of Nuriootpa, Tanunda and Lyndoch.
 There are many routes by bike between Adelaide and the Barossa – quick and direct routes, the slow way via some of our famous wineries, by train to Gawler and via the Adelaide Hills.